 So I took the train back to Munich on Thursday morning with my frame protected in bubble-wrap.
-I was proud of my work and super-pysched to build it and race it.
+I was proud of my work and super-pysched to build it, test it and then race it.

-I took two of the boys to the local airstrip in Neubiberg (above).
+I took two of the boys to the local airstrip in Neubiberg.
 First impressions?
 I liked it.
 A lot.
-Everything worked and the position was near perfect for a day long effort or a blast around Dorney.
+Everything worked and the position was near-perfect for a day long effort or a blast around Dorney.

-The idea was a minimalist 80s aestetic like Mike Pigg’s bike in this website’s logo.
-For 2019 I’ve fitted a Selle Italia Flite saddle and will finish building the wheels that I started.
+The idea was a minimalist-80s aestetic like Mike Pigg’s bike in this website’s logo.
+For 2019 I’ve fitted a Selle Italia Flite saddle and will finish building the wheels that I started last year.

 I ended up racing seven times on it.
-Two Sprints, Three Olympic Distances and an Ironman Distance event.
+2 Sprints, 3 Olympic Distances and an Ironman Distance event.
 The general handling, accelerating, straight line speed and comfort was as wanted.

-My perfect frame-building future plan is to find a local workshop that I can use to keep myself and my family in racing and bikepacking rigs.
+My perfect frame-building future plan is to find a local workshop where I can rent some time at a bench and some gas to keep myself and my family in racing and touring bikes.